 Excavated landside material, removed piles, and debris from warehouse demolition at the Howard Terminal and Alameda sites would be hauled off site for disposal at a landfill or recycling facility, as required.
 Current estimates, based on available information and past project experience, assume that approximately 5 to 10 percent of excavated landside material from the two sites would require disposal at a Class I landfill.
 Furthermore, it is assumed that approximately 90 to 95 percent of excavated landside material from the two sites would require disposal at a Class II landfill.
-Furthermore, it is assumed that approximately 90 to 95 percent of excavated landside material from the two sites would require disposal at a Class II landfill.
 General construction debris, including removed piles, concrete, pavement, and warehouse demolition debris would be transported to a local recycler.
 Truck trip totals for the Howard Terminal and Alameda sites are summarized in Table 2-1.

 Dredging would be conducted with an electric-powered barge-mounted excavator dredge with a clamshell bucket; dredged material would be placed onto scows for transport for beneficial reuse, or to Berth 10 for rehandling prior to transport via truck to a landfill.
 Tugboats are required for positioning the barge and for towing the scows.
 It is assumed that approximately 7 percent of Inner Harbor sediments would require disposal at a Class II landfill, which would be rehandled at Berth 10 prior to truck transport.
 Truck trip totals for transport of Inner Harbor sediments from Berth 10 to a landfill are summarized in Table 2-1.
 Approximately 907,500 cubic yards of dredged materials from the Inner Harbor work locations are expected to be suitable for beneficial reuse.
-Approximately 26 workers would be required for rehandling operations at Berth 10.
+Approximately 26 workers would be required for the dredging operation, and approximately 28 workers would be required for rehandling operations at Berth 10.
 Dredging would be conducted 24 hours per day, 7 days per week.
 Best management practices (BMPs), such as silt and bubble curtains, would be used during dredging and in-water pile driving, when required, to minimize impacts to the aquatic environment.